Stefan Christensen ← Back to writing

 Why This Matters Beyond the UK

-I’ve seen this pattern with SEPA Instant in Germany, with virtual IBANs in France, with real-time payments in Sweden.
-Across Europe, the gap between what banks say they support and what actually works in production is larger than builders expect—especially if you’re coming from the US market.
+The same gap shows up with SEPA Instant, with virtual IBANs across different European markets, with real-time payment rails that behave differently on weekends.
+Across Europe, the distance between what banks say they support and what works in production is larger than builders expect — especially coming from the US market, where banking infrastructure tends to be more standardized.

 What We’d Tell Our Past Selves